-The overall aim of this project is to gain an increased knowledge of the virulence properties of Borrelia spirochetes.
-We will continue the basic research on the mechanisms of antigenic variation of Borrelia and to characterise and define the components involved in the interactions between RF Borrelia and erythrocytes as well as the effect(s) that the erythrocyte rosetting exhibit at the cellular and molecular level in the mammalian host.
+The overall aim of this project is to gain an increased knowledge of the virulence properties of the tick-borne Borrelia spirochete, ie disease-causing ability.
+We conduct basic research on the mechanisms of the antigenic variation of membrane proteins in Borrelia, and to characterize and define the components involved in the interactions between RF Borrelia and erythrocytes and the effect that red blood cell aggregation exhibits at the cellular and molecular level in mammalian hosts.

 We also investigate which molecules are involved in the interactions that the Lyme Borrelia spirochete exhibits with different mammalian cells and tissues.
 In addition, we conduct structural and functional studies of the molecules that are located on the bacterial surface to gain an increased understanding of the function of the pore-forming proteins, DipA, P13, P66 and the TolC homologue BesC.